PeterBadoingy/LC-Fixes/README.md

 ---------------------------------

-badoingylcfixes.oiv - Fixes interiors + collisions - Fixes Popcycle and Zone - Fixes for Ped Spawns on props + traffic nodes/paths
+badoingylcfixes.oiv - Fixes interiors + collisions - Fixes Popcycle and Zone - Fixes for Ped Spawns on props + traffic nodes/paths (LC Centered ONLY!)

 badoingylcfixesNoPaths.oiv - Fixes interiors + collisions - Fixes Popcycle and Zone - Fixes for Ped Spawns on props only